Many of our regular visitors were having difficulties understanding vitrified tiles. By the time you finish reading this page you will understand...

 Finishes available: in early years of vitrified tiles (2003 to 2011), polished finish was most polular in Indian households.
 But gradually in last 3 years the trend has shifted towards matt finish.
 Again matt finish is not good for Indian surfaces because it is not easy to clean matt surface.
 Considering this practical issue most leading companies are now came up with "satin matt" finish.
 Which matt finish but easy to clean unlike normal matt tiles.
 (Some companies like Qutone ceramic has came up with "sugar finish" option.
 In such tiles you can feel small beads which resembles like sugar.
 It give anti slippery property to tiles.)

-The ex-factory prices of vitrified tiles ranges from Rs.33/Square Feet to Rs.65/Square Feet or higher.
-The rates of vitrified tiles depend mainly on the type of vitrified tiles mentioned above.
+The ex-factory prices of vitrified tiles ranges from Rs.20/Square Feet to Rs.35/Square Feet or higher.
+The rates of vitrified tiles depend mainly on the type of vitrified tiles mentioned above and the quantity required.

 Again the landed price of vitrified tiles (the final amount that you pay when it is delivered at your home/site) depend on various other factors such as tax amount, transportation cost etc.